daniel-isidro/customer_segmentation/README.md

   </tbody>
 </table>

-Then We create a segment map of only 11 segments based on only two scores, 'r' and 'fm'.
+Then we create a segment map of only 11 segments based on only two scores, 'r' and 'fm'.
 We assign to each customer a different segment.

 <table class="dataframe" border="0">
   <thead>